NxPKG/khulnasoft-docs/content/rules/compression-rules/settings.md

 ### Examples

-The following API examples implement the same behavior as the options in the Cloudflare dashboard.
+The following API examples implement the same behavior as the options in the Khulnasoft dashboard.

 {{<details header="Enable compression">}}